eBay/ebayui-core/src/components/ebay-combobox/README.md

 `selected` | n/a | Number | Yes | allows you to set the selected index option to `selected` `borderless` | No | Boolean | No | whether button has borders

+Note: For this component, `class` is applied to the root tag, while all other HTML attributes are applied to the `input` tag.

 ### ebay-combobox Events

 Event | Data |  Description